havocp/xsbt-wiki/Full-Configuration-Example.md

 Example of a Full configuration.
-Full configurations are written in Scala.
+Full configurations are written in Scala, so this example would be placed as project/Build.scala, not build.sbt.

 ```scala